pedroth/tela.js/README.md

 ### Bun install issue

 Bun install is currently not working properly on these project.
+Although you can run examples with bun.

 ### Note on generating videos